bbrewington/docs.getdbt.com/website/docs/reference/commands/invocation.md

 id: invocation
 ---

-The `dbt invocation` command enables you to view active invocations when sessions are taking too long to execute or when you get a `Session occupied` error in the dbt Cloud CLI.
-This command is useful for debugging long-running or 'hanging' sessions.
-This command isn't needed for completed sessions (sessions that have completed running).
+The `dbt invocation` command is available in the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) and allows you to:
+- List active invocations to debug long-running or hanging sessions.
+- Identify and investigate sessions causing the `Session occupied` error.
+- Monitor currently active dbt commands (like `run`, `build`) in real-time.

+The `dbt invocation` command only lists _active invocations_.
+If no sessions are running, the list will be empty.
+Completed sessions aren't included in the output.

+## Usage

-This page lists the command and flag you can use with `dbt invocation` in the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation).
+This page lists the command and flag you can use with `dbt invocation`.
 To use them, add a command or option like this: `dbt invocation [flag]`.

 Available flags in the command line interface (CLI) are [`help`](#dbt-invocation-help) and [`list`](#dbt-invocation-list).

-## Usage

-The following examples show how to use the `dbt invocation` command in the dbt Cloud CLI using the `help` and `list` flags.

 ### dbt invocation help